MOH-ZR/city-explorer-api/README.md

 The application built using Node.js and JavaScript.

 ## Change Log
-03-04-2021 4:02pm - Application now has a fully-functional express serve.
+03-04-2021 4:02pm - Application now has a fully-functional express server.
+04-04-2021 2:12am - added routes for location, weather, and parks and get data from APIs
 ## Credits and Collaborations
 * [codefellows Academy](https://www.codefellows.org/)
 * [npm package manager](https://www.npmjs.com/)